Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 **Eventually: the more ugly the data the better!** 😜 Don't try to be nice but provide what you have.
 Reality is neither nice nor without errors, bugs and **misformatted data**...
 Let's get used to it!

+**online vs. local**

+If the data set is online and available for download *without registration or user accounts*, you can directly link it.
+This is often the case for data from databases or supplements from articles.

+*If user credentials are needed* to access the data, please
+- ensure you are allowed to share it! (licence? this is a public github repository!)
+- download the data to your project folder
+- link the local file in your data description (to make people aware it is accessible)
+- add a link where you got the data from

+*If the data is large (>50MB per file)*,
+- you cannot upload it to github (file size limits)
+- you should shrink it

 #### Visualization goals

 Next, formulate some rough idea what you would like to see.
 If you want to (re)produce a plot you have seen, store the image.
 Or just draw a sketch by hand of how it should look like and make a photo.
 Anything to transport your idea is fine.